platelk/vscode-dart/README.md

 ### In progress

-* Syntax coloration for pubspec file
-* Simple Snippet for pubspecfile
+* `pub` command integration
+	- `pub get` 	done
+	- `pub build` done

 ### In the future

-* `pub` command integration
 * `dartdoc` integration
 * `dartfmt` integration
-* Connect
+* Connect to the Dart Analyzer Service to provide better experience
+* `grinder` integration

 ## Using

 **For version 0.0.1** :
-The first version don't the Dart tool for know, but it will soon
+The first version don't use the Dart tool for know, but it will soon

 ## Special Thanks